Facebook Messenger

 • An adjustment invoice does not invalidate the original invoice.

-• Tax declarations are made in the period of invoice adjustment, not retroactively from the previous period.
+• Tax declarations are made in the period of invoice adjustment, not retroactively to the previous period.

 • The adjustments must accurately reflect the economic nature of the operation.

-• Adjustment invoices must be accompanied by documents such as agreement minutes and detailed statements (when necessary) to facilitate inspection and auditing.
+• Adjustment invoices must be accompanied by documents such as agreement minutes and detailed statements.

 Distinguishing between replacement invoices and adjustment invoices.